denoland/denokv/proto/kv-connect.md

 MUST include a `Content-Type` header with the value `...`.
 The response body MUST be a stream of Protobuf -->

 The server MUST perform the requested snapshot read operation.
-The the server MUST respond with a 200 OK response.
+The server MUST respond with a 200 OK response.
 The response MUST include a `Content-Type` header with the value `application/x-protobuf`.
 The response body MUST be a Protobuf message in the format `com.deno.kv.datapath.SnapshotReadOutput`.
 If the server is unable to perform the read because the database is not available from